 Protecting the public while preserving responsible owners’ property rights

-Breed-specific legislation (BSL), also sometimes called breed-discriminatory legislation (BDL) is scientifically-proven to be totally ineffective at keeping communities safe.
-These laws target the wrong thing and ignore the real issue, the behavior of every individual dog and owner.
+Breed-specific legislation (BSL), also sometimes called breed-discriminatory legislation (BDL) are dog breed restrictions that are ineffective at keeping communities safe.
+These laws target the wrong thing and ignore the real issue — the behavior of every individual dog and owner.

 Table of Contents

 2.)
 Missing the mark by targeting pit bull terriers

 3.)
 What factors are involved in severe attacks?

 5.)
 Encourage a community-policing approach to animal control

 6.)
 Eliminate chaining dogs, an attractive nuisance